arthur-zhang/letsddia-go/README.md

-# Let's implement DDIA in golang (with some Java and Cpp).
+# Let's implement DDIA in golang

+> “What I cannot create, I do not understand.” – Richard Feynman

-This repository contains code implementations for 'Designing Data-Intensive Applications (DDIA)' by Martin Kleppmann in Rust, Go, and Java.
+This repository contains code implementations for 'Designing Data-Intensive Applications (DDIA)' by Martin Kleppmann in Go.
 The project aims to provide practical examples and hands-on exercises based on the concepts and principles discussed in the book, showcasing solutions in multiple programming languages.

 It serves as a valuable companion for those who want to delve deeper into the world of designing and building scalable